zmughal-experiment/decl-cm-playground/README.md

   with these systems.
 - Can the idea of entities with types (things not strings) be used for modeling systems?
 Do existing CM systems provide this?
-Technically, everything in a computer is strings, but what I mean is that can one uniquely identify a particular component?
+Technically, everything in a computer is strings, but what I mean is that can one uniquely and semantically identify a particular component?